Adroiti/docs-for-code-review-tools/checkstyle-RegexpHeader.md

     line 14: ^ \*/

 Lines 1 and 6 demonstrate a more compact notation for 71 '/' characters.
 Line 4 enforces that the copyright notice includes a four digit year.
 Line 5 is an example how to enforce revision control keywords in a file header.
-Lines 12-14 is a template for javadoc (line 13 is so complicated to remove conflict with and of javadoc comment).
+Lines 12-14 is a template for javadoc (line 13 is so complicated to remove conflict with and of Javadoc comment).

 Different programming languages have different comment syntax rules, but all of them start a comment with a non-word character.
 Hence you can often use the non-word character class to abstract away the concrete comment syntax and allow checking the header for different languages with a single header definition.
 For example, consider the following header specification (note that this is not the full Apache license header):